Videos are loved, and for a reason; they move. Motion excites us. Our brain is wired to get attracted to anything moving!

 These types of logos generally get Initials to take the center stage and then reveal the full name using simple motions, and sometimes vice versa.
 OpenView is a very typical example of such logos.
 The initials O and P stick together at the start before being parted into the opposite direction to reveal the complete brand name.
 This technique makes the logo get easy transitions between its full name and shorthand.

-Delfina Foundation, nonprofit foundation, chose a classic monogram as its logo to make a statement.
+Delfina Foundation, nonprofit foundation, chose a classic monogram logo to make a statement.
 Designed by Spin — London-based design agency — the design logo shrinks to an underline, then vanishes completely to reveal his sanserif initials “D” and “F” again ultimately.

 Biber Architects design by the same agency is a bit tricky.
 The designer knows how to dot his i’s.
 The logo keeps animation to the minimal.
 It reveals the hidden “i” in the second “b” by using the negative space judiciously.